 Achieving and sustaining sobriety are the ultimate goals for anyone who starts an addiction treatment program.
-The choice to seek treatment for alcohol abuse is one that changes a life for the better, but even with some research, many people aren’t sure what to expect when getting sober.
-The first days of sobriety are full of challenges and opportunities to strengthen recovery, and getting an idea of what it’s like can help you or your loved one navigate this time more successfully.
+The choice to seek treatment for alcohol misuse changes a life for the better, but many people aren’t sure what to expect when getting sober, even with some research.
+The first days of sobriety are full of challenges and opportunities to strengthen recovery.
+Getting an idea of what it’s like can help you or your loved one navigate this time more successfully.

-This survival guide covers the major milestones in early recovery and provides tips on how to manage common challenges.
+This survival guide covers the major milestones in early recovery and provides tips on managing common challenges.

 What Does Sobriety Mean?

 The dictionary definition of sobriety is simply not being intoxicated.
 However, true and comprehensive sobriety means so much more than just an absence of drunkenness.
 Everyone has a slightly different experience of sobriety, but most people would agree it comes with the following benefits:

 Alcohol use has severe effects on cognition, even when the use is light to moderate.
 Chronic heavy drinking erodes the brain’s ability to pay attention, make decisions, solve problems and plan for the future.
 Additionally, alcohol addiction frequently develops as a means of avoiding negative thoughts in the first place.